-Another approach is to open the list every day and focus on learning one new command and look for a chance to apply it.
-Even at the rate of command one per day, this approach guarantees at least two full years of continuing education, with each step leading to more mastery.
+Another approach is to open the list daily, focus on learning one new command, and look for a chance to apply it.
+Even at the rate of command of one per day, this approach guarantees at least two full years of continuing education, with each step leading to more mastery.

 Although systems administrators can eschew learning programming languages as a critical skill set, Python is a notable exception.
 You've likely encountered a situation where a shell script approached its maximum possible complexity, requiring more flexible tools to automate repetitive and manual tasks.
 One of the most applicable features of Python is its use of dictionaries, a data type that allows you to write unit tests.

 The Bash shell is typically available on Linux distributions and most UNIX OS.
-It's also been included in Windows Subsystem for Linux, meaning it’s going to be around for quite a while.
+It's also been included in Windows Subsystem for Linux, meaning it will be around for quite a while.
 Learning this valuable tool can not only increase your effectiveness at being able to match dissimilar processes, but it can also drastically increase your efficiency by providing a tool that's always at your fingertips.

 Microsoft Flow / Power Automate

-One of the most powerful things you can do as a systems administrator is to automate your job away.
+One of the most powerful things you can do as a systems administrator is automating your job.
 Arguably the most efficient use of your time can be found by creating flows to govern any recurring tasks, and Power Automate is a simple yet powerful tool to allow you to do this.
 You can even use this platform to manage itself.

 Bottom Line: Use Your Time Wisely